 Published at: 28 Sep 2018

-Established in 2004, GV Health’s CACs are designed to acknowledge the difference consumers make to how Health Services provide care to the community.
+Established in 2004, GV Health’s Consumer Advisory Committee was designed to acknowledge the difference consumers make to how Health Services provide care to the community.

 Mr Freeman oversees a range of portfolios which interface directly with the community.

 “I’ve always been a believer that you can only do things through and with the people who use the service,” he said.

 “The significant component of that is how we work and engage with our community and partner organisations to improve things.
 It’s something I’m really mindful of.”